-Splints are bony enlargements (exostoses) of the interosseous ligament that connects the splint bones to the cannon bone.
+Splints are bony enlargements (exostoses) of the interosseous ligament that connects the splint bones to the cannon bone in a horse’s leg.
+They can occur throughout the year, but there is a higher incidence during the summer months.

 Inflammation and mineralisation of the ligament causes a surface bone reaction to the splint and cannon bones, resulting in the development of small to large bony lumps which can be felt around the splint bone region of the lower limb.

-Splints can occur throughout the year, but there is a higher incidence during the summer months.
+For the most part, splints are cosmetic blemishes that don’t interfere with a horse’s long-term athletic ability.
 However, some can result in significant lameness, especially in the immediate injury period or, in rare cases, where there is impingement of the suspensory ligament.

 Each limb has two splint bones: the medial (second metacarpal bone, MC2); and the lateral (fourth metacarpal bone, MC4), which course on either side of the back of the cannon bone.